DIG to Heal: Scaling General-purpose Agent Collaboration via Explainable Dynamic Decision Paths: Introduction

 Building on DIG, we establish a \emph{topological characterization} of emergent collaboration, which maps interaction graph structures to distinct classes of collaboration-induced error patterns.
 This result provides a model-agnostic categorization of failure modes, enabling early failure detection at the level of collaboration structure rather than individual agent outputs.
-Importantly, this structural perspective is designed to be compatible with existing failure detection and attribution methods \cite{cemri2025multi}.
+This structural perspective is designed to be compatible with existing failure detection and attribution methods, e.g., as proposed by \cite{cemri2025multi}.
 Rather than replacing them, it provides an \emph{error detection and guarding layer}, where topology-level signals can be integrated into semantic, behavioral, and learning-based detectors.
-The DIG framework further supports reasoning about effective agent utilization, revealing when additional agents contribute meaningful progress versus when they introduce redundancy, inefficiency, or instability.
-Together, these capabilities provide a unified and explainable foundation for understanding and debugging truly agentic multi-LLM systems, where cooperation emerges dynamically rather than being imposed by predefined workflows.
+The DIG framework further supports reasoning about effective agent utilization, revealing when agents contribute meaningful progress versus introducing redundancy, inefficiency, or instability.
+Together, these capabilities provide a unified and explainable foundation for understanding and debugging truly agentic multi-LLM systems, where cooperation emerges dynamically from agents.